-Under the Helicopter Aircrew Training System (HATS) project, Boeing along with its team from Thales Australia, Airbus and Turbomeca will deliver a fully integrated aircrew training solution that involves instructors, three full motion simulators, a Computer Based Training (CBT) suite and the Airbus EC135 helicopter.
+Under the Helicopter Aircrew Training System (HATS) project, Boeing Defence Australia, along with its team from Thales Australia, Airbus and Turbomeca will deliver a fully integrated aircrew training solution that involves instructors, three full motion simulators, a Computer Based Training (CBT) suite and the Airbus EC135 helicopter.

 In order to manage and optimise this integrated training system, Boeing will use FlightPro® to deliver scheduling, electronic student records and assessment, CBT/Computer Aided Instruction (CAI), business process workflows and operational reporting.
 Partnered with Bluedrop Performance Learning, Ocean will also deliver the Learninglogics™ Learning Content Management System (LCMS) to allow the development and approval of SCORM compliant CBT for the HATS program.